Get found with Search Engine Optimisation (SEO)

-The success of your website depends on your Search Engine Marketing (SEM) / Search Engine Optimisation (SEO) results
+The success of your website depends on your Search Engine Optimisation efforts as part of your wider digital marketing strategy

 Organic search marketing, more commonly known as Search Engine Optimisation, SEO, or on-site search engine optimisation, is an ongoing and extremely important online marketing activity whereby certain on-site and off-site elements of your website, along with high quality content, are modified according to the constantly changing search engine standards.
 If Search Engine Optimisation is done properly then it is a highly rewarding and very effective online marketing activity.

 Search Engine Optimisation has the primary goal of positioning websites as high as possible on Search Engine Result Pages (SERPs) based on the input search engines receive from people searching certain keywords or keyphrases.
 Your main aim is for your website to rank as high as possible on these SERPs because without strong SEO rankings your website does not exist.